r09g/iadc/verification/post_layout_sim_readme.txt

 #-------------------------------------------------------------------------
 # Setting-Up Simulation Files
 #-------------------------------------------------------------------------
-1. In design/analog_modulator/netlist folder, run convert_s130.sh to generate the proper netlist.
+1. In design/analog_modulator/netlist folder, run convert_s130.sh on the Magic VLSI tool extracted LVS SPICE netlist to generate the netlist with proper Cadence formatting.
+Use LVS netlist because it contains the necessary decap cells.
 2. Generate layout GDS file from Magic VLSI tool.
 Make the ports but do not flatten the design in Magic.

 #-------------------------------------------------------------------------